dalvarezo/VIPCALs/README.md

       -v /your_directory/:/home/vipcals vipcals
     ```

-    where <span class="title-ref">/your\_directory/</span> has to be
-    replaced with the local directory where you wish to work.
+    where <span class="title-ref">/your\_directory/</span> has to be replaced with the local directory where you wish to work.
+This directory should contain your data and any subfolders you want the pipeline to access.

     In MacOS, make sure that both DockerDesktop and XQuartz are running, and that XQuartz → Preferences → Security → "Allow connections from network clients" is checked on.